 If you or someone you know has been hurt because of being involved in a serious car, motorcycle, truck or pedestrian crash, there are certain things that you should do.
 There are also so things you shouldn’t do that may very well hurt your chances of obtaining a reasonable financial settlement for your injuries, property damage and lost wages.

-When you retain the personal injury law firm of Goldberg Noone, LLC, we counsel all of our clients on things to avoid while in the middle of a motor vehicle accident case.
+When you retain the personal injury law firm of Goldberg Noone Abraham, we counsel all of our clients on things to avoid while in the middle of a motor vehicle accident case.

 1).
 Putting Off Seeking Medical Care

 The first and foremost aspect of dealing with the aftermath of being involved in a serious crash is quickly going to a doctor.
 Putting off seeking appropriate medical care can come back to haunt you, as the opposing insurance company may use that to show your injuries must not have been all that serious.
 Your physical pain and well-being are the highest priority, and getting properly diagnosed and treated for your injuries needs to happen fast.
 In fact, NOT seeing a qualified medical provider within a 14-day period immediately after a crash will mean you will lose any of the Personal Injury Protection, or PIP, insurance benefits to which you are legally entitled.
 (You can read more about that here).
 Don’t ever miss a scheduled doctor’s appointment, and it’s also a good idea to keep written notes regarding your day-to-day level of pain and other after-effects of your injuries – these can prove vital going forward.